MultiSafepay/docs/content/payments/methods/pay-later/afterpay/integration-and-testing.md

 **Note:** You can't test:

-- Receiving a successful payment notification from AfterPay
+- Receiving successful payment notifications from AfterPay
-- Changing the transaction status from **Uncleared** to **Completed**
+- Changing transaction statuses from **Uncleared** to **Completed**
-- Processing a refund
+- Processing refunds

 {{< /details >}}